jacokok/csharp-stretch/README.md

 ## Todo

-- [x] Derive namespace from csproj RootNamespace or folder
-- [x] Create new C# Class with namespace in modern syntax
 - [ ] Add ESLint
 - [ ] Add Tests
-- [x] Add namespace fill autocomplete
-- [x] Add namespace fixer to use with snippets
 - [ ] Templates for new items

 ## Special Thanks